shardullavekar/android-sdk/ReadMe.md

 4. Phone number of the buyer &nbsp;
 5. Transaction amount &nbsp;
 6. Access Token &nbsp;
+7. Transaction ID &nbsp;

 ### Generating Access Token and transaction_id
 A valid access token should be generated on your server using your `Client ID` and `Client Secret` and the token is then passed on to the application.
 Access token will be valid for a max of 30 minutes after generation.

-An Unique transaction_id must be generated on your for every order initiated with Instamojo APIs
+An Unique transaction_id must be generated on your server for every order initiated with Instamojo APIs.

-### Creating Transaction Object
+### Creating Order Object
-With all the mandatory fields mentioned above, a `Order` object can created like this.
+With all the mandatory fields mentioned above, a `Order` object can created.
 ``` Java
 Order order = new Order(accessToken, transactionID, name, email, phone, amount, purpose);
 ```

-Add the following code snippet to validate the `Transaction` object.
+Add the following code snippet to validate the `Order` object.
 ``` Java
 // Good time to show progress dialog to user
 Request request = new Request(order, new OrderRequestCallBack() {